 Brew your espresso into a coffee cup.
 Add the rum and syrup, and stir until dissolved.
 Heat and froth your coconut milk, slowly pouring it into the cup while stirring.
 Finish off with a light sprinkle of cinnamon and sugar.

 When it comes to drinking beans with booze, these recipes are about as international as it gets.
-Save the date for October 1st and celebrate International Coffee Day right.
-With coffee and rum you’re guaranteed double the fun!
+Save the date and celebrate International Coffee Day right!

 Related Articles